 What is Enbrel?

-Enbrel (etanercept) works by decreasing a certain protein produced by the immune system.
-The immune system helps the body fight infections.
-In people with autoimmune disorders, the immune system mistakes the body's own cells for invaders and attacks them.
+Enbrel is a tumor necrosis factor (TNF) blocker.
+It works by decreasing TNF, a protein produced by the immune system to helps the body fight infections.
+In people with autoimmune disorders, the immune system produces too much TNF and mistakenly attacks healthy cells.

-Some people using Enbrel have developed a rare fast-growing type of lymphoma (cancer).
-This condition affects the liver, spleen, and bone marrow, and it can be fatal.
+Using Enbrel may increase your risk of developing certain types of cancer, including a rare type of lymphoma.
+Ask your doctor about your specific risk.
 This has occurred mainly in teenagers and young adults using Enbrel or similar medicines to treat Crohn's disease or ulcerative colitis.
 Call your doctor at once if you have any of the following symptoms: fever, night sweats, itching, loss of appetite, weight loss, tiredness, feeling full after eating only a small amount, pain in your upper stomach that may spread to your shoulder, nausea, easy bruising or bleeding, pale skin, feeling light-headed or short of breath, rapid heart rate, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).

 congestive heart failure;